AugustinMauroy/scholarsuite/docs/Prisma.md

 - `createdAt`: creation date of the class for internal use
 - `updatedAt`: modification date of the class for internal use
 - `students`: relationship with the students of the class
-- `classUsers`: relationship with the users (teachers or administrators) of the class
+- `userClasses`: relationship with the users (teachers or administrators) of the class

 ### 8. `Student`